 It’s interesting to me because I’ve been Black since birth… (obviously)… but never in my life have I seen as many people want to talk about their relationship with Blackness, Whiteness and everything in between, as I experienced earlier this year.

 On a personal note, it felt somewhere in between great and terrible.
 Yes, I was grateful to see consistent dialogue about the Black experience happening all around me, but at the same time, the debates about the validity of said experience, coupled with the frequent fumbles that came along with people engaging said conversation for the first time, were often hard to swallow.
 It was almost as if the collective trauma of the Black experience was being played on repeat, and while living it wasn’t unfamiliar, being surrounded and having others consumed by it was.

 Some days I felt invigorated, others I felt exhausted, but every day, I felt engaged, because I knew we were in the midst of a meaningful moment; one I most certainly wanted to meet wholeheartedly.

 When I observed the collective conversation about Diversity, Equity, and Inclusion, I felt like something was missing.
 Yes, some conversations were happening, but the kinds of conversations that I wanted to see were not.
-People were still getting body-slammed in the comments section and worrying about “saying the wrong thing”, all while missing the human experience and necessary internal work required to see true connectedness and transformation.
+People were still getting body-slammed in the comments section and worrying about “saying the wrong thing”.
+And yet, all while missing the human experience and necessary internal work required to see true connectedness and transformation.